CloudForgeCI/cfc-core/docs/ONBOARDING_QUICK_START.md

 ### What You Get

-- ✅ Jenkins on Fargate with auto-scaling (1-2 tasks)
+- ✅ Application on Fargate with auto-scaling (1-2 tasks)
 - ✅ Private subnets with NAT
 - ✅ Cognito authentication (no MFA)
 - ✅ Encryption at rest